brianjriddle/tv4-continous-delivery-valtech-2012-02/tv4/continous-integration.md

 * editor (intellij)
 * can it compile?

-.notes may not seem like much but all these small diffferences added up.
+.notes may not seem like much but all these small differences added up.

 !SLIDE center transition=fade
 ![dell optiplex 755](dell-optiplex-755.jpg)
-first jenkins machine
+first jenkins server

 .notes same machine as my development environment.

 !SLIDE center transition=fade
     java -jar jenkins.war

-.notes one terminal, one jar, alittle configuration and your off!
+.notes one terminal, one jar, a little configuration and your off!

-!SLIDE transition=fade
+!SLIDE center transition=fade
 ![ WELC ]( welc.jpg )

 .notes mandatory reading for anybody working with software.